 When was the last time you organized your closet, and I mean organized it – created the most optimal workflow for efficiently finding and combining pieces of clothing so that you can feel confident that you look your best, every day?
 If you’re like most guys, your response is: “Ah, never?”

-We’ve spoken with top experts in personal organization and men’s fashion to bring you a simple, direct guide to organizing your closet or wardrobe.
+We’ve spoken with top experts in personal and closet organization and men’s fashion to bring you a simple, direct guide with ideas on how to organize your closet or wardrobe.
 It’s not the most complicated, fancy, or color-coded on purpose.
 This system is one you can implement in half an hour of dedicated effort, or in stages over a few days or weeks.
 We’ve kept it simple so you can get organized and focus on what matters most: looking and feeling your best.

 As organizing expert, author & blogger Felice Cohen put it to us: “Putting together a great outfit is like solving a puzzle.
 It’s easier to assemble the puzzle if you can see all the pieces.
 Your chances are much greater if you’ve put your pieces in good order.”